Exchange Rate Risk

 FAQs

-A carry trade involves borrowing in a low-interest-rate currency (like the Yen) to invest in a high-interest-rate currency (like the Mexican Peso).
-The trader profits from the interest rate difference.
-However, this strategy has massive exchange rate risk: if the funding currency (Yen) strengthens suddenly, the trader can be wiped out (margin call).
+A carry trade involves borrowing money in a currency with very low interest rates (like the Japanese Yen) and investing it in a currency with high interest rates (like the Mexican Peso or Australian Dollar).
+The trader profits from the interest rate "spread."
+However, this strategy carries extreme exchange rate risk: if the funding currency (the Yen) suddenly strengthens, the trader must pay back the loan in more expensive Yen, which can lead to losses far exceeding the interest earned.

 The Bottom Line